 I am an integrative psychotherapist with background in clinical psychology.
-The areas of work that I have most experience and expertise in include: depression, anxiety, difficulties in relationships, problems with managing emotions and relational trauma.
+The areas of work that I have most experience and expertise in include: depression, anxiety, difficulties in relationships, problems with managing emotions and developmental trauma.

 A solid basis of my practice is its holistic, relational foundation.
 This means that I work simultaneously on many levels, attending to your thoughts and feelings as well as your physical experience and the dynamics of our relationship.